 - My approach and style is to gradually build trust with your teen so that they feel comfortable enough to share more about their emotions and behaviors.
 Your teen will not allow strangers into their world.
 If I am not authentic and real, we won't get anywhere and you will waste your hard-earned money and time.
 I help your teen male build trusting relationships so they are able to discuss issues such as relationships, grief and difficult emotions with you when they need it most.

-- Why would you pay me to play board games, watch YouTube videos, talk about video games, sports and music with your teen?
-Teens trust very few people and in order for them to talk, they need time to build trust.
+- Your son and I will talk about music, video games and sports.
+We will play communication games that open up conversations about difficult subjects.
+We will watch YouTube videos of their favorite artists and will discuss their work and how it relates to your son's media consumption.
+Teens trust very few people and in order for them to talk, they need time to trust a stranger; especially a therapist.
 Developmentally, teens defy authority, break rules and engage in risky behaviors - it's normal, natural, and as a parent, you are not alone.

-If you are a teen male reading this... thanks for checking this out!
+If you are an older teen male reading this... thanks for checking this out!
 I hope your parent or guardian calls to see if we are a good fit for each other.
 Sometimes, it really sucks being a teenager - rules, regulations, laws, school performance, curfews, relationships and social media drama...
 Hang in there, ok?
 It gets better - much better!!!
 I had a tough time as a teenager too.
-I was bullied and teased because I was "different" and an artist.
+I was bullied and teased because I was "different" and I was a band geek.
 I was lucky to have a good friend help me gain the confidence to not care what others thought of me.
 He taught me to "give the haters the Heisman".
 It was exactly what I needed at the perfect time.
 Thanks again - you rock!!!

-Typically, I meet with the parent(s)/guardian(s) and your teen for the first session, and then we will discuss what future sessions might look like.
+Typically, I meet with the parent(s) and/or guardian(s) and your older teen son for the first session, and then we will discuss what future sessions might look like.